 Long-term planning is also completed as part of the development of the RTEP to identify solutions to planning criteria violations that require longer lead times to implement.
-As part of the 24-month planning cycle PJM initially develops an 8-year out base case that is used to evaluate planning criteria for the long-term planning horizon.
-Long term criteria analysis is completed on this base case during the first year of the 24-month cycle.
-A combination of a full AC power flow solution and linear analysis, as described in this manual, is used to determine the loading on facilities for years 8 through 15.
+As part of the 3624-month planning cycle, PJM initially develops a set of bases cases for years-an-8 and 15 -year out base case that are is used to evaluate planning criteria for the long-term planning horizon.
+Long-term criteria analysis is completed on these base cases during the second year of the 36-month planning cycle.
+During the latter part of the second and third years of the 36-month planning cycle, the year 8 models are updated and then studied in the subsequent year.
+A combination of a full AC power flow solution and linear analysis of the year 8 and 15 this base cases during the first year of the 24-month cycle.
+A combination of a full AC power flow solution and linear analysis of the year flow solution and linear analysis, as described in this Manualmanual, is used to determine the loading on facilities for years 68 through 15.

 Violations and proposed solutions to address them are developed by stakeholders and PJM staff during the first year of the 24-month planning cycle.
-As shown in Exhibit 2, during the second year of the 24-month planning cycle, the base case used for the long-term analysis during the first year (i.e., now year 7) is updated to reflect the latest assumptions about load, generation, DR, EE, and transmission topology.
-Long term criteria analysis is completed on this base case during the second year of the 24-month cycle.
+As shown in Exhibit 1 above2, during the latter portionsecond year of the second and third years of the 3624-month planning cycle, the base case developedused for the year-8 long-term analysis during the first year (i.e., now year 7)-is updated to reflect the latest assumptions about load, generation, demand response, energy efficiencyDR, EE, and transmission topology.
+Long-term criteria analysis is then completed on these updated year-8this base cases during the subsequent year.

+case during the second year of the 24-month cycle.
 A combination of a full AC power flow solution and linear analysis, as described in this manual, is again used to determine the loading on facilities for years 7 through 15.
-Potential violations identified during the first year are validated and the proposed solutions to address those violations are refined during the second year of the 24-month planning cycle.
-An independent consultant may be used to develop an independent cost estimate and evaluate the constructability of proposed solutions.
-Results from these long-term analyses, including potential violations and their solutions, are reviewed with the TEAC throughout the 24-month planning process.
-Ultimately, any required long-lead time solutions that are identified through this planning process are presented to the PJM Board of Managers for approval.
+Potential violations identified during the secondfirst year ofare validated and the year-8 analysisproposed solutions to address those violations are considered for system reinforcement and possible inclusion in the long-term competitive transmission solicitation window.
+Solutions to less complex needs may be sought in the near-term competitive transmission solicitation window refined during the second year of the 24-month planning cycle.
+An independent consultant may be used to develop an independent cost estimate and evaluate the constructability of project proposals submitted through these solicitation windows.
+Proposed solutions, are reviewed with the TEAC throughout the 36-month planning process 24-month planning process are presented to the PJM Board of Managers for approval.

+Ultimately, any required Short-term Projects or Long-lead Projects that are identified and selected through the reliability planning process are presented to the PJM Board of Managers for review and approval.